yutongqu/yutongqu.github.io/index.md

 ### Education

-- BSc (Hons), The University of Adelaide, Australia, 2021-2022
+- BCS (Hons), The University of Adelaide, Australia, 2021-2022
 - BCS in Artificial Intelligence, The University of Adelaide, Australia, 2018-2021

 ---